-- 125 The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the software clearance level, the object location, the operation to be performed, and the current set of access rights. - 126 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the a.
-See the Datasheet referenced in Section 9 for actual values.

-software clearance level, the object location and the operation matches an entry in the current set of access rights.

-- 127 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - 128 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none. - Note: It should be noted that this level of policy detail is not needed at the application level.
+- 129 The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the software clearance level, the object location, the operation to be performed, and the current set of access rights. - 130 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the software clearance level, the object location and the operation matches an entry in the current set of access rights. - 131 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - 132 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none. - Note: It should be noted that this level of policy detail is not needed at the application level.
 The composite Security Target writer should describe the SICESW access control and information flow control policies instead.
-Within the SICESW High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - 129 The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 130 SFP_3: Dynamic Memory Access Control Policy - 131 The TSF must control read, write, execute accesses of software to data (including code stored in memory areas), based on their respective clearance levels and on the current set of access rights.
+Within the SICESW High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - 133 The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1)": - 134 SFP_3: Dynamic Memory Access Control Policy - 135 The TSF must control read, write, execute accesses of software to data (including code stored in memory areas), based on their respective clearance levels and on the current set of access rights.